ggerganov/llama.cpp/README.md

 - Collaborators can push to branches in the `llama.cpp` repo
 - Collaborators will be invited based on contributions

-### Coding guide-lines
+### Coding guidelines

 - Avoid adding third-party dependencies, extra files, extra headers, etc.
 - Always consider cross-compatibility with other operating systems and architectures
-- Avoid fancy looking modern STL constructs, use basic for loops, avoid templates, keep it simple
+- Avoid fancy looking modern STL constructs, use basic `for` loops, avoid templates, keep it simple
 - There are no strict rules for the code style, but try to follow the patterns in the code (indentation, spaces, etc.).
 Vertical alignment makes things more readable and easier to batch edit
-- Clean-up any tailing whitespaces, use 4 spaces indentation, brackets on same line, `int * var`
+- Clean-up any trailing whitespaces, use 4 spaces indentation, brackets on same line, `void * ptr`, `int & a`
-- Look at the [good first issues](https://github.com/ggerganov/llama.cpp/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) for tasks
+- See [good first issues](https://github.com/ggerganov/llama.cpp/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) for tasks suitable for first contributions

+### Misc

+- Practice your C++ typing skills: https://typing-battles.ggerganov.com